nwpulverizer/Slurry-Maker/README.md

 ```
 The UI should open in a web browser.
 If not visit 127.0.0.1:8000 in your browser.
+The materials DB from the hosted versionwill not be loaded.
+To add your own materials, create an account named admin with a strong password and click the add materials button.
 ## TODO
 - [ ] Make requirements.txt or similar